onestardao/WFGY/TensionUniverse/Experiments/Q121_MVP/README.md

 ### 2.2 Setup

-The notebook will implement a minimal grid style environment.
+The planned notebook will implement a minimal grid style environment.

 - The world is a 1D or 2D grid with